Top Remote Collaboration Tools

 Each task gets a different “card,” and when you finish your task, you simply pass your “card” onto the next team member who has to do the next step of the project.
 It’s as simple as can be.

-One of the reasons why Trello continues to be a top remote collaboration tool is that it’s one of the most affordable to use.
+One of the reasons why Trello continues to be a top remote collaboration tool is that trello pricing is very affordable.
 The highest membership level, called the Enterprise plan, costs just $17.50 per month per user.

 Monday.com